saralana/saralana.github.io/_posts/2020-08-07-pontos cegos-en.md

 </div>
 <br>
 <br><br>
+ **Blind Spots** is a project that aims to create counter-surveillance tools.
+ The research follows two different axes, the Tactics of (In)visibility:

 **TACTICS OF VISIBILITY**

-Hack security cameras and reveal those devices increasingly discreets and camouflaged in the cityscapes.

-A helmet capable of automatically detect security cameras and reveal to its user when she/he is being shot.
+A helmet capable of automatically detect security cameras and reveal to its user when she/he is being recorded.
 The device is also equipped with a GPS: when a camera is detected, its coordinates are recorded and stored on a map.

+The idea is to reveal those devices increasingly discreets and camouflaged in the cityscapes.

 <br><br>
  <div class="row">